-From Fig. \ref{Fig:OrbitEvolution}, we see that the evolution timescale is inversely proportional to the PBH mass, and the evolution time become shorter as the density of NS is denser.
-As shown in Eqs. \eqref{eq:F_DF}, \eqref{eq:mDdot} and \eqref{eq:F_RR}, the leading terms of the dynamical friction, accretion, and GW reaction are all proportional to $m_D^2$, resulting in a shorter evolution timescale for larger PBH mass.
-The leading terms of the dynamical friction and accretion are both proportional to $\rho$, thus the evolution timescale is shorter for the EoS model with larger density.
-For PBHs with the same mass, the orbit of PBH inside BSk26 NS decays the fastest, followed by the orbit inside BSk21 NS, and the one inside QHC21AT NS decays the slowest.
-Different masses of PBHs and different EoS models lead to different orbital evolution, which will be manifested in the GWs radiated by the system.
+From Figure \ref{Fig:OrbitEvolution}, we see that the evolution timescale is inversely proportional to the PBH mass, with the evolution time becoming shorter as the density of NS increases As shown in Eqsuations \eqref{eq:F_DF}, \eqref{eq:mDdot}, and \eqref{eq:F_RR}, the leading terms of the dynamical friction, accretion, and GW reaction are all proportional to $m_D^2$, resulting in a shorter evolution timescale for larger PBH mass.
+The leading terms of both dynamical friction and accretion are proportional to $\rho$, thus the evolution timescale is shorter for the EOS model with higher density.
+For PBHs of the same mass, the orbit of the PBH inside BSk26 NS decays the fastest, followed by the orbit inside BSk21 NS, while the orbit inside QHC21AT NS decays the slowest.
+Variations in PBH masses and EOS models result in different orbital evolutions, which will be reflected in the GWs emitted by the system.